IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 The following steps are for Snowflake users who want to take part in UID2 sharing, either as senders or receivers.

-1. Review the examples in the Snowflake Integration Guide, [Usage for UID2 Sharers](../guides/snowflake_integration.md#usage-for-uid2-sharers) section, to see what the sharing code might look like.
+1. Review the examples in  [Snowflake Integration Guide: Usage for UID2 Sharers](../guides/snowflake_integration.md#usage-for-uid2-sharers) to see what the sharing code might look like.

-2. Integrate the SDK into your code, according to whether your role is sender or receiver.
+2. Integrate Snowflake into your code, according to whether your role is sender or receiver.
 Use the code examples in the documentation referenced in the Snowflake Integration Guide, [UID2 Sharing Example](../guides/snowflake_integration.md#uid2-sharing-example):

    - Senders, set up encryption.
    - Receivers, set up decryption.

 ## Information for Sharing Receivers